Saint John's University

 The buildings at Saint John's date from the 1860s and are arranged in a series of quadrangles and courtyards.
 The Abbey Church, one of 10 campus buildings designed by Marcel Breuer, commands a central presence.
 With its towering bell banner and three-story wall of stained glass, the Abbey Church is among the most striking pieces of 20th-century architecture.

 Saint John's is the home of The Saint John's Bible, the first handwritten, illuminated Bible commissioned in the western world in more than 500 years.

 Athletics and Fitness

-The Johnnies, competing on 13 varsity sports teams at the NCAA Division III level, regularly place among the top teams in the Minnesota Intercollegiate Athletic Conference (MIAC).
-Best known for its winning tradition on the gridiron, the Saint John's football program has the best winning percentage in NCAA Division III history and has won 29 MIAC conference titles and four national championships.
+The Johnnies, competing on 12 varsity sports teams at the NCAA Division III level, regularly place among the top teams in the Minnesota Intercollegiate Athletic Conference (MIAC).
+Best known for its winning tradition on the gridiron, the Saint John's football program has the best winning percentage in NCAA Division III history and has won 33 MIAC conference titles and four national championships.
 Its celebrated former coach, the late John Gagliardi, is the winningest coach in college football and the first active coach to be inducted in the College Football Hall of Fame.
 The SJU golf team has won two national championships.

 Johnnies also participate in intramural leagues and on club sports teams.

 Nearly 90 percent of first-year students return for their sophomore year.
 Degree completion rates also exceed national averages.
 Roughly 80 percent of SJU students complete their degree within six years, compared to a six-year completion rate of 58 percent of all private college students and 36 percent of public college students.